Google Chrome is Winning the Browser Wars

 Mozilla Firefox is the only open-source browser competing on an international level, its worldwide market share of usage adding up to a remarkeble 20%.
 In Africa and Europe, Firefox even beats the Internet Explorer.

-- Number of internet users in selected countries and regions as of May 2014 (in millions)
+- Number of internet users in selected countries as of 4th quarter 2014 (in millions)

-Number of internet users worldwide in May 2014, by country
+Number of internet users worldwide 2014, by country

 - Market value of the largest internet companies worldwide as of May 2014 (in billion U.S. dollars)